yodaos-project/ShadowNode/README.md

 In desktop and embedable ecosystem, the service via `DBus` is quite normal, in shadow-node, the `DBus` will be the built-in module.
 For detailed API, see [IoT.js-API-DBUS](docs/api/IoT.js-API-DBUS.md).

-This project benefits from the upstream [IoT.js][], which has supported the following hardware
+For hardware geek, this project benefits from the upstream [IoT.js][], which has supported the following hardware interfaces, you are able to port [shadow-node][] to your platform(s) and start hacking with JavaScript:
-interfaces:

 - [ADC](IoT.js-API-ADC.md)
 - [BLE](IoT.js-API-BLE.md)